npm/npm-package-arg/README.md

 {
   raw: '@bar/foo@1.2',       // what was passed in
   name: '@bar/foo',          // the name of the package
-  escapedName: '@bar%2ffoo', // the escaped name, for registry internals
+  escapedName: '@bar%2ffoo', // the escaped name, for making requests against a registry
   scope: '@bar',             // the scope of the package, or null
   type: 'range',             // the type of specifier this is
   spec: '>=1.2.0 <1.3.0',    // the expanded specifier